florianstijven/DSCAP/README.md

 The Makefile allows one to run all Rscripts in the correct order by running `make all` in the console.

+## Reproducibility

+The results with the synthetic data can be reproduced by executing the Makefile (by running `make all` in the command line).
+This will run all statistical analyses (which produces results saved to `results/raw-results/`) and will produce all plots and tables presented in the paper (which are saved to `results/figures/` and `results/tables/`.
+Note that this requires the presence of `data/processed_data_synthetic.csv`.
+Reproducibility is also facilitated through the use of the `renv` R package.

+Since the analyses are computationally intensive, we ran the analysis on a computing cluster, for which we used the `run-analysis.sh` batch script.
+If these analyses are run on a personal computer, there should be enough RAM available because the sandwich estimator based on the `geex` R package is greedy in its use of RAM.
+Running the Makefile is expected to take 10 hours on a recent personal computer.

 ## renv

 The project uses the `renv` R package for dependency management.
 This helps to ensure that the code can be run across devices using similar environments (i.e., using the same versions of the required R packages).

 # License